-(b) Presentations made to institutional investors or to the analysts
+(b) Presentations made to institutional investors or to the analysts a.
+Annual General Meeting

 The Company organises meetings, and conference call with analysts and investors, and the presentations are made to analysts and transcripts & recordings of earnings calls are uploaded on the website of the Company along with the website of the Stock Exchanges where the securities of the Company are listed.